 Remember when we talked about sharing content created by influencers?
 Inc.com’s content curation strategy is a perfect example.

 The online magazine recruits a long list of contributing writers to create content for the site alongside its in-house writers and editors.
 The contributors write about the topics and industries that are closest to their own areas of expertise, meaning they know exactly what they’re talking about.

-The tradeoff is that brands and influencers benefit from Inc.com’s wide-reaching audience, while Inc.com shares insights straight from the experts about topics that are of immediate interest to its readers.
+The logic behind the close relationship between Inc. and its contributor network is that brands and influencers benefit from Inc.com’s wide-reaching audience, while Inc.com shares insights straight from the experts about topics that are of immediate interest to its readers.

 It’s a similar idea to college classes taught by adjunct professors.
 They work in the field by day and teach by night, meaning students benefit from firsthand perspectives relative to the current state of the industry.

 Chances are readers like you will trust an expert’s opinion more than a random writer’s, right?
 (No offense taken.
 I write about content marketing because I know about content marketing.
 And I realize exactly what’s happening when I ghostwrite for subject matter experts.)